sociologyquinn/sociologyquinn.github.io/index.md

-kelly quinn is a phd student in sociology at uc berkeley studying labor markets, worker power, and domestic outsourcing.
+I am a phd student in sociology at UC Berkeley researching labor markets, worker power, and domestic outsourcing.